gamedev44/Dreams-Exportation/readme.md

 ## Motivation

 The Dreams community is incredible, although the lack of export/backup options concerns me a little bit considering the sheer number of hours that people have put into making content.
-Its a damn shame that Sony decided to pull the plug on dreams server support - so my ultimate goal is finding a way to download level data before the gamegoes offline entirely as it's only a Matter of time now.
+Its a damn shame that Sony decided to pull the plug on dreams server support - so my ultimate goal is finding a way to download level data before the game goes offline entirely as it's only a Matter of time now.

 more doc's coming soon.